 About

-Her short drama credits include The Butter Scene (2021, Sydney Film Festival), Broken Line North (2019, Sydney Film Festival), financed by the Lexus Short Film Fellowship with writer and director Sunday Emerson Gullifer, the AACTA Social Shorts-nominated Wolf (2016) with writer and director Liz Cooper, and Tinseltown (2016, Melbourne International Film Festival) with writer and director Corrie Chen.
+In 2023, Bethany was recognised by Inside Film as a rising talent in the producer category.
+Her producing work spans both short drama and documentary.
+Her short film credits include The Butter Scene (2021, Sydney Film Festival) and Broken Line North (2019, Sydney Film Festival), which was financed by the Lexus Short Film Fellowship with writer and director Sunday Emerson Gullifer.
+Other short works include the AACTA Social Shorts-nominated Wolf (2016) with writer and director Liz Cooper, and Tinseltown (2016, Melbourne International Film Festival) with writer and director Corrie Chen.

 For the Australian Broadcasting Corporation (ABC), she has produced three arts documentary series with director Kate Blackmore: The Glass Bedroom (2016), Video Becomes Us (2018), and The Art of Collecting (2021), all commissioned by and streamed on ABC iview.

 From 2014 to 2016, Bethany was mentored by acclaimed producer Bridget Ikin (Sherpa, An Angel at My Table, Look Both Ways) at Felix Media as part of Screen Australia's Enterprise People funding.
-At Felix, she worked in production on the BAFTA-nominated Sherpa (TIFF, Telluride), directed by Jennifer Peedom, and The Rehearsal (TIFF), directed by Alison Maclean.
+During this time, she worked in production on the BAFTA-nominated Sherpa (TIFF, Telluride), directed by Jennifer Peedom, and The Rehearsal (TIFF), directed by Alison Maclean.

-Her feature slate includes A Cup of Tea with writer/director Dee Dogan and Felix Media, which won the Attagirl global feature film lab development prize, supported by Telefilm Canada, Screen Australia, and Screen NSW.
-The project was also shortlisted for the Sundance Institute Development Track, and several other projects in earlier stages of development.
+Her current feature slate includes A Cup of Tea with writer/director Dee Dogan and Felix Media, which won the Attagirl global feature film lab development prize supported by Telefilm Canada, Screen Australia, and Screen NSW.
+The project was also shortlisted for the Sundance Institute Development Track, alongside several other titles currently in development.